jaredmales/instGraph/doc/demo2.md

 This demo illustrates the logic of the inputs to the MagAO-X instrument.
 The source can be either the internal telescope simulator, starting at the node `source`, which is a laser, or the node `telescope` which represents the, well, telescope.

-Here we specify the graph using a `drawio` XML file.
-This will soon enable GUI updates.
+Here we specify the graph using the`demo2.drawio` XML file.
+The file `tmp.drawio` will be updated at each step to show the state of the graph.
+You can view this in real-time by opening it in VS Code with the `drawio` plugin enabled.

 ## Building